pbhu1024/awesome-augmented-language-model/README.md

 - Khot, Tushar and Richardson, Kyle and Khashabi, Daniel and Sabharwal, Ashish, **Hey AI, Can You Solve Complex Tasks by Talking to Agents?**, 2022 [[Paper]](http://arxiv.org/abs/2110.08542)

+- Honovich, Or and Shaham, Uri and Bowman, Samuel R. and Levy, Omer, **Instruction Induction: From Few Examples to Natural Language Task Descriptions**, 2022 [[Paper]](http://arxiv.org/abs/2205.10782)

 - Yuan, Weizhe and Liu, Pengfei, **reStructured Pre-training**, 2022 [[Paper]](http://arxiv.org/abs/2206.11147)

 - Zhong, Wanjun and Gao, Yifan and Ding, Ning and Qin, Yujia and Liu, Zhiyuan and Zhou, Ming and Wang, Jiahai and Yin, Jian and Duan, Nan, **ProQA: Structural Prompt-based Pre-training for Unified Question Answering**, 2022 [[Paper]](http://arxiv.org/abs/2205.04040)